colin6756/gwas-gene-discovery/README.md

 ```

 #### 4.Installing python request library
 Requests is needed for the steps that send HTTP request protocols found in the script while Numpy and Pandas are required for obtaining information from Knetminer API.
-Use pip to install the following library:
+Pandas library includes Numpy therefore use pip to install the 2 libraries:
 ```
 pip install requests
 pip install pandas
-pip install numpy
 ```

 #### 5.Execution of script